pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 This shows you the power of the clean architecture in a nutshell.
 Writing a CLI interface or a Web service is different only in the presentation layer, not in the logic, which is contained in the use case.

-Now that we defined the endpoint we can finalise the configuration of the webserver, so that we can access the endpoint with a browser.
-This is not strictly part of the clean architecture, but as already happened for the CLI interface I want you to see the final result, to get the whole picture and also to enjoy the effort you put in following the whole discussion up to this point.
+Now that we defined the endpoint, we can finalise the configuration of the webserver, so that we can access the endpoint with a browser.
+This is not strictly part of the clean architecture, but as with the CLI interface, I want you to see the final result, to get the whole picture and also to enjoy the effort you put in following the whole discussion up to this point.

 Python web applications expose a common interface called [Web Server Gateway Interface](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) or WSGI.
-So to run the Flask development web server we have to define a `wsgi.py` file in the main folder of the project, i.e. in the same directory of the `cli.py` file
+So to run the Flask development web server, we have to define a `wsgi.py` file in the main folder of the project, i.e. in the same directory of the `cli.py` file

 ``` python
 from rentomatic.app import create_app